other predator / varmint / furbearer

 - No restriction on caliber of rifles and/or handguns

-According to the GFP book Wild Mammals of South Dakota, the opportunistic coyote is located throughout the state in almost every habitat.
-Coyote tend to be secretive and are most active from dusk to dawn.
+Coyotes are located throughout the state in almost every habitat.
+Coyotes tend to be secretive and are most active from dusk to dawn.
 They often rest during the day and only move when disturbed.
 They remain active throughout the winter.

 If you are a coyote hunter and wish to add your name to a list of hunters looking for private lands on which to hunt coyotes, or if you are a landowner you can access the list of volunteer coyote hunters.